 There are also beginner level XC trails in the beautiful Lost Lakes trail area as well as beginner level DH trails in Whistler Bike Park.

 My favorite time to go to Whistler is early September when the prices are lower and the crowds are fewer.
 However, there is less chance of rain in the summer.
 The locals have some of their best rides in the rain, but you may not.
-The roots are super slippery in the rain; but the rocks are not nearly as slippery in the wet as they are in Alabama and Missouri.
+The roots are slippery in the rain; but the rocks are not nearly as slippery in the wet as they are in Alabama and Missouri.
 However, I think to have the authentic Pacific Northwest experience, you have to ride at least one day in the rain.

 If the American dollar is really strong in Canada, then I would go for Whistler.
 If not, and the total cost of a Whistler trip gets too expensive, then I would go for Lake Tahoe instead.
 I’d also say Whistler is more of a must after you have already experienced some of the great stuff we have in the States and/or you really want to push your technical limits.
 Otherwise, you will probably have just as much fun at Northstar/Lake Tahoe.

 Another reason you might want to consider the Tahoe area over Whistler is I've been told that most USA health insurance companies will not work in Canada.
 This is an important fact that I've never read when I read articles on the best places to go mountain bike riding.
 The first time I went to Whistler I purchased an additional insurance policy, but it probably would only cover stitches and some other minor stuff.
 Would be worth looking into if you plan on challenging yourself with the difficult trails there.

 About an hour south of Whistler is Squamish, B.C.
 Beware if you choose to ride the XC/All-Mountain trails there; you may run into some steep, long rock rolls that have no by-pass lines.
 I would advice hiring a guide for Squamish, should you choose to incorporate it into your trip.